Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Implementation Performance

 \subsubsection{Data Transmission.}

-In Table~\ref{tab:communication}, we list the sizes of all the data, which has to be transmitted between the server and the client.
-Each row corresponds to a different parameter set from Table~\ref{tab:benchmarks}.
+The data sizes which have to be transmitted between the MNO and the health authority are listed in \Cref{tab:communication}.
+Each row corresponds to a different parameter set from \Cref{tab:benchmarks}.
 The sizes were obtained by storing each of the described elements on the file system on the benchmarking platform.
-The table lists the size of the ciphertexts (ct), Galois keys (gk), and relinearization keys (rk).
-Galois keys are required to perform homomorphic rotations, each rotation index requires one Galois key, plus an additional key for rotating the columns.
-When using the baby-step giant-step algorithm, we need a key for the index $1$ to calculate $\texttt{rot}(\vec{x}, j)$, and a key for the indices $k\cdot m_1,\, \forall 0 < k < m_2$.
-Furthermore, when masking is applied, we need the keys for the power-of-$2$ indices to calculate the inner product of two ciphertexts.
+The table lists the size of the ciphertexts (ct), the public key (pk), Galois keys (gk), and relinearization keys (rk).
+The public key is required for noise flooding to achieve function privacy, whereas Galois keys are required to perform homomorphic rotations.
+Each rotation index requires one Galois key, plus an additional key for rotating the columns.
+When using the BSGS algorithm, we need a key for the index $1$ to calculate $\rot(\vec{x}, j)$, and a key for the indices $k\cdot m_1,\, \forall 0 < k < m_2$.
+Also, for masking, we need the keys for the power-of-$2$ indices to calculate the inner product of two ciphertexts.
 The relinearization key is required to linearize the result of a ciphertext-ciphertext multiplication.
-Since we only have to perform such a multiplication when we calculate the masking values, we can omit to send the relinearization key for the semi-honest parameter sets.

-In addition to the values described in Table~\ref{tab:communication}, the client has to announce the used BFV parameters and the hamming weight of the input vector.
-These values have a combined size of less than $300$\,bytes.
+We want to stress that the public key (pk), Galois keys (gk), and relinearization keys (rk) only need to be sent once before our protocol's first evaluation in a data-independent setup phase.
+Subsequent uses of the protocol can reuse these keys and only require transmitting the ciphertexts.

-As Table~\ref{tab:communication} shows, client-to-server communication is significantly more extensive than the response of the server.
-The main parts of the communication are the initial ciphertexts and the Galois Keys, especially when masking is applied.
-The plaintext modulus $p$ has no effect on the number of bytes, contrary to the reduction polynomial degree $n$, which influences the communication cost significantly.
-The response of the server is very small in comparison to the ciphertexts he receives from the client.
-One reason for that is the small parameter $k$ compared to $N$.
-The other reason is, that our implementation performs a so-called modulus-switch to level $0$ after the computation, reducing the ciphertext modulus $q$ to only one of the moduli $q_i$ it is composed of.
+As \Cref{tab:communication} shows, health-authority-to-MNO communication is significantly more extensive than the response of the MNO.
+The main parts of the communication are the initial ciphertexts and the Galois keys.
+One reason for the size difference between the ciphertexts in the query and the response is that the parameter $k$ is significantly smaller than $N$.
+Another reason is that our implementation performs a so-called modulus-switch after the computation, reducing the ciphertext modulus $q$ to only one of the moduli $q_i$ it is composed of.
+Further observe, that the plaintext modulus $p$ does not affect the communication cost.